DE-cr/BSBmonCR/README.md

   will be read and continued when switching to a new `yyyy-mm-dd`.
   (This measure also limits log data loss when restarting your BSBmonCR unit.)
+* In some instances, `*.csv`files may contain garbage.
+I have yet to figure out when that happens.
+(Multiple BSBmonCR instances running and trying to write those files simultaneously?
+General problem with my Dropbox read/write routines??)
+To remove ~~any~~most of the offending data, you could use the following command on those files:
+  `perl -ni.bak -e'tr/:,0-9\n//cd; print if tr/,//==6 && /^\d\d:\d\d,/'`[^2]

+[^2]: On Windows, use double quotes instead of single quotes.